MAFolkloristics and Applied Heritage Studies

 ---|

 Other requirements | A motivation letter must be added to your application.
-The Motivation Letter is used to evaluate the applicant’s motivation to study in the programme “Folkloristics and Applied Heritage Studies”.
+Please upload the final version of the motivation letter before submitting the application.
+It can not be edited after the application is submitted.
+The motivation letter is used to evaluate the applicant’s motivation to study in the programme “Folkloristics and Applied Heritage Studies”.
 We strongly advise you to familiarise yourself with the content and structure of the programme before writing the letter of motivation.
-The letter (5000-6000 characters with spaces) must be written in English and address the following questions: • Why are you applying to this Master’s programme?
-You may attach up to five files illustrating your previous work discussed in the letter of motivation (fieldwork, crafts, exhibitions organised, etc.).
+The letter (5000-6000 characters with spaces) must be written in English and address the following questions: You may attach up to five files illustrating your previous work discussed in the letter of motivation (fieldwork, crafts, exhibitions organised, etc.).
 The files are to be uploaded via DreamApply application system.
-Evaluation criteria: • reasoning in describing research interests and professional goals Applicants who receive a positive evaluation result result (at least 51 points) for their motivation letter are invited to the second stage, admission interview.
-Admission interview The interview is designed to determine the applicant’s readiness for continuous learning, professional development, and aptitude to study in the Master’s Programme.
+Evaluation criteria: Applicants who receive a positive evaluation result result (at least 51 points) for their motivation letter are invited to the second stage, admission interview.
+Admission interview The interview is designed to determine the applicant’s readiness for continuous learning, professional development, and aptitude to study in the master’s programme.
 The applicant will be evaluated according to the following criteria: The minimum positive score for the admission interview is 51 points.
-The duration of the interview is 20 min and it is conducted in English via Skype.
-The interviews will be scheduled in cooperation with qualifying candidates after March 15 once the motivation letters have been evaluated.
-For further information please see the programme’s application website. |
+The duration of the interview is 20 min and it is conducted in English via Zoom.
+Interviews will be scheduled for 17 April 2025.
+For further information please see the programme’s website. |

 ---|